 - 8. The United Nations' framework for addressing CEFM comprises a corpus of international human rights law and jurisprudence.
 Of particular relevance are Article 16 of the Universal Declaration of Human Rights,6 Articles 1, 2, and 24 of CRC,7 Article 16 of CEDAW,8 the Report of the Secretary General on CEFM,9 and the Human Rights Committee decisions.10 - 9.
 Endorsing the worldwide legal age of marriage as 18-years-old, the Committee in its General Comment No. 20 (2016), on the implementation of the rights of the child during adolescence, reminds States parties of "the obligation to recognize that persons up to the age of 18 years are entitled to continuing protection from all forms of exploitation and abuse.
-It reaffirms that the minimum age limit should be 18 years for marriage".11 - 10.
+It reaffirms that the minimum age limit should be 18 years for marriage."11 - 10.
 Furthermore, a number of UN initiatives have identified CEFM as a human rights violation and that such practice should be outlawed worldwide.
-The Human Rights Council adopted the first UN resolution on CEFM in 201312, and in 2015, it adopted its first substantive resolution on the issue wherein it requested the High Commissioner to organise an expert workshop on the impact of the existing strategies and initiatives.13 This led to a further Human Rights Council resolution being adopted in 2017,14 with the most recent iteration taking place on 7th October 2021.15 In 2020, the latest Report of the Secretary General on the issue of child, early and forced marriage was presented to the General Assembly.16 - 11.
+The Human Rights Council adopted the first UN resolution on CEFM in 201312, and in 2015, it adopted its first substantive resolution on the issue where it requested the High Commissioner to organise an expert workshop on the impact of the existing strategies and initiatives.13 This led to a further Human Rights Council resolution being adopted in 2017,14 with the most recent iteration taking place on 7th October 2021.15 In 2020, the latest Report of the Secretary General on the issue of child, early and forced marriage was presented to the General Assembly.16 - 11.
 Considerable effort has also been made to address CEFM in regional treaties and charters in Africa.
-This includes Article 21 of the African Charter on the Rights and Welfare of the Child 1990,17 Article 6 of the Protocol to the African Charter on Human and People's Rights on the Rights of Women in Africa 2003,18 and the Commonwealth Kigali Declaration to prevent and eliminate child, early and forced marriage adopted in May 2015.19
+This includes Article 21 of the African Charter on the Rights and Welfare of the Child 1990,17 Article 6 of the Protocol to the African Charter on Human and People's Rights on the Rights of Women in Africa 2003 (the Maputo Protocol),18 and the Commonwealth Kigali Declaration to prevent and eliminate child, early and forced marriage adopted in May 2015.19 - 12.
+Mali's domestic law is therefore in violation of international human rights standards on the State obligation to establish a minimum age of marriage for children and the right to consent to marriage.

-B. Implementation of Recommendations from Cycle Three in 2017
+B. Implementation of Recommendations from Cycle Three in 2018